We offer a broad and exciting curriculum for pupils aged from two to nineteen.

 Pupils in classes 2, 3, 4, 5 and 6 (key stages 2 and 3) follow the national curriculum requirements, supported by extra curricular activities to develop independence, self care and self esteem.

-Class 8 (post 16) pupils develop skills learnt in class 7 developing functional and communication skills and computing.
+Class 9 (post 16) pupils develop skills learnt in class 7 and 8 developing functional and communication skills and computing.
 Vocational and life skills are developed further following Edexcel externally accredited courses.
 The focus is for students to be supported to become as independent as possible in preparation for moving to adulthood.
-Pupils attend Boston College one day a week as a College Link course studying subjects that include hair and beauty, construction and media.

 For further information about the curriculum followed at Eresby School please contact us.